gregory-lee-bartholomew/fedora-on-zfs/README.md

 The `osrc` script will label and format the EFI System Partitions and then it will install systemd-boot on them.

 The `osrc` script is not capable of restoring a Syslinux boot loader for legacy boot.
-To restore a legacy boot system, you would have to run the full fedora-on-zfs installation script, boot the newly-installed system and then use `osrc` to restore the backup.
+To restore a legacy boot system, you would have to run the full Fedora-on-ZFS installation script, boot the newly-installed system and then use `osrc` to restore the backup.

 Below is an example that demonstrates how to run `osrc` from a Fedora Live image and use it to restore a Fedora-on-ZFS backup filesystem image on a new PC with blank SSDs.